Justin-Sherfey/amplifier_roadtrip/README.md

 ## About
 The Amplifier Road Trip API uses a Java backend to provide functionality and database persistance to its front-end counterpart.
+- Utilizes an AWS RDS for data persistance and storage
+- Uses AWS Codepipeline for CI/CD
+- Built on a Spring boot framework for

 ## Features